7 reasons to reconsider supplemental health insurance

 Major medical insurance does cover many medical expenses, but it can also leave you exposed to significant out-of-pocket costs, such as deductibles, copays and co-insurance.
 Your deductible alone could cost you thousands of dollars out of pocket.
 For example, the average deductible for silver plans in the Obamacare exchange is almost $4,000!9

 Washington National Active Care critical illness insurance falls into a growing category of products called “supplemental insurance.”
 As the name implies, these products are designed to supplement other coverage, such as the medical insurance you buy on your own or through your employer.
 But unlike major medical, supplemental insurance benefits are paid in cash, directly to you.
-And these benefits are paid on top of any other insurance you have.
+Additionally, these benefits are paid on top of any other insurance you have.

 You can use the money to pay for insurance shortfalls.
 Or you can use it as needed to replace lost wages, pay household bills, arrange childcare or household services, or however else you see fit.